Bofner/GB-RLE-Compression-from-Aseprite/README.md

  I've modified the code to output as a binary file that is then compressed using RLE

- I use WLA-DX, so thta's the way it exports for now.
+ I use WLA-DX, so that's's the way it exports for now.
 Perhaps I'll update it for RGBDS in the future

  I've also included the hardware.inc file from RGBDS, but updated for WLA-DX